jacqizee/Lo-Fi-Tetris/README.md

 ## Overview
 This was the first project for the Software Engineering Immersive course with GA.
 We were given a timeline of one week to pick a game from a list of options then re-create it, and I chose Tetris.
 I found the solo project to be an incredible learning experience in brainstorming, designing, then executing a project from start to finish, and I learned many valuable lessons along the way.

-You can find the deployed version of my game here: [Lo-Fi Tetris](https://jacqizee.github.io/SEI-Project-1/)
+You can find the deployed version of my game here: [Lo-Fi Tetris](https://github.com/jacqizee/SEI-Project-1_Lo-Fi-Tetris)

 ![Lo-Fi Tetris Game Preview](./media/preview.png)

+## Navigation

 * [Brief](#the-brief)
 * [Technologies Used](#technologies-used)